 With the AAT qualification most people take six to twelve months to complete each level – so you could complete the whole qualification in 18 months, or take up to three years.
+With Eagle we support you to study at a pace that suits you.

 The ACCA qualification is made up of two levels – up to nine units at Foundation level and up to 13 units at Professional.
 You can take up to 10 years to do the whole qualification, but most people manage to complete it in four years.